ScEpTIC Configuration¶

 ScEpTIC models input elements, such as sensors, as custom built-in functions.

-We can define simple input elements inside our configuration by calling the create_input(name, function_name, LLVM_IR_return_type)
+We can define simple input elements inside our configuration by calling the create_input(name, function_name, LLVM_IR_return_type) method of the InputManager class.

-is the name of the function we call in the C source code to access the sensor.
+Note that name is a string representing the sensor name and function_name is the name of the function we call in the C source code to access the sensor.

-Then, we can set the value that the input function returns using the set_input_value(name, val)
+Then, we can set the value that the input function returns using the set_input_value(name, val) method of the InputManager class.

-For example, if we want to model a sensor named PIR
+For example, if we want to model a sensor named PIR that always returns an integer (i.e. 10):

 from ScEpTIC.emulator.io.input import InputManager